 To the smoker who followed me to my car and asked if he could touch my breasts.

 To the accountant who left me at a gas station at midnight when I wouldn’t sleep with him in his car.

-To the self proclaimed kind and caring friend who proceeded to have sex with me when I wasn’t coherent and asked him to stop.
+To the self-proclaimed kind and caring acquaintance who proceeded to have sex with me when I wasn’t coherent and asked him to stop.

 This is for you.

 I wish I were alone in these incidents.
 I wish no one else had to find themselves in situations like this.
 I wish these were my stories, and my stories alone.
 But unfortunately, every woman I know has a story that could slide neatly on the shelf next to any one of mine.

 I’ve always just assumed it was my fault.
 Maybe he meant well.
 He isn’t normally that way.
 I was too nice.
 I must have been flirting.
 I probably said something that encouraged that behavior.
 Maybe my face is too nice, I smile too often, I listen too intently, I care too much.